loraxx753/GitFloat/README.md

 ## Finishing Up

 Once everything is set, simply run `./build` from the root directory and you'll be good to go!

+# Developer Documentation

+If you'd like to create your own widgets, contribute to the codebase, or generally just pick everything apart, please see the [wiki](https://github.com/loraxx753/GitFloat/wiki) for more information.